asterisk/documentation/docs/Development/Roadmap/Asterisk-12-Projects/New-SIP-channel-driver/SIP-use-cases.md

 * Audio flows bidirectionally between Alice and Bob.
 * Alice hangs up.

-!!! note
+/// note
 Transfer use cases below are centered around Bob transferring Alice to Carol.
 Use cases also should include Alice transferring Bob to Carol, but for the sake of brevity, these are omitted.

-[//]: # (end-note)
+///

 ### Local attended transfer: success